PixelPaper/ixdsuperstars/index.md

 ###The Superstars

-The following is not an exhaustive list of the the good and great from interaction design but what it will do it introduce you to a range of people who cover a wide gamet of the discipline.
+The following is not an exhaustive list of the the good and great from interaction design but what it will do it introduce you to a range of people who cover a wide gamut of the discipline.

 The people are at the top of their game and have gained recognition as key figure withing the interaction design field.